HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/development_tools/dxclient/usage/dxclient_artifact_types/wcmlibraries.md

 The `wcm-library-import` command is used to import the WCM libraries from the source server to the target server.

 !!! limitation
-    Ensure that the WCM import.zip file size is not more than 256MB.
+    Ensure that the WCM import zip/tar.gz file size is not more than 256MB.
 This limitation will be addressed in the future release.

+!!! note
+    CF206 onwards we are supporting the zip/tag.gz to export and import WCM libraries.

 !!! important
     In the Kubernetes environment, timeout will happen after 60 seconds.